 You can order an official transcript of records for the studies you have completed or obtain one by visiting the Aalto University Open University office in person during the opening hours.
 Often universities require you to provide the course descriptions of the completed courses before transferring credits for them towards a degree.
-In most cases, it is enough if you find the course description in the study programme of that term.
-If you no longer have the study programme for the term in which you completed the course, you can check the page Old study guides, or get a copy of the programme from the Open University office.
-To get the transfer credits, you should take your transcript of records and course description to the student office or similar unit at your university.
+In most cases, it is enough if you find the course description in the course list of the relevant term.
+If the course list for the term in which you completed the course is no longer available, you can check the page Old study guides, or get a copy of the programme from the Open University office.
+To get the transfer credits, you should take your transcript of records and the course description to the student office or similar unit at your home university.

 Master’s programmes are not available at the Open University.
 Instead, you have to apply in the Master’s level admissions procedure.
 At the master’s level, you apply to a specific degree programme.
-You should find a programme you are interested in and familiarise yourself with the admissions criteria of the programme of your choice.
+You should find a programme you are interested in and familiarize yourself with the admission criteria of the programme of your choice.

-It is up to you to consider whether need to improve your skills in a given area in order to gain admission, and then see if the Open University course selection has something that would benefit you in admission to master’s programmes in general or when applying to a specific Master’s programme.
+It is up to you to consider whether you need to improve your skills in a given area in order to gain admission, and then see if the Open University course selection has something that would benefit you in the admission process to Master’s programmes in general or when applying to a specific Master’s programme.

-For details on the admissions to Master’s programmes, see the Aalto University admissions page.
+For details on the admission to Master’s programmes, please see the Aalto University admissions page.